 On December 22, 2022, we filed a Shelf Registration Statement on Form S-3 that has been declared effective by the Securities and Exchange Commission ("SEC").
-On May 12, 2023, we entered into an At Market Issuance Sales Agreement (the "ATM Sales Agreement") with B. Riley Securities, Inc. (the "Agent") pursuant to which we may offer and sell, from time to time through the Agent, shares of our common stock, par value \$ 0.0001 per share ("Common Stock"), for aggregate gross proceeds of up to \$ 50,000,000 .
+On May 12, 2023, we entered into an At Market Issuance Sales Agreement (the "ATM Sales Agreement") with B. Riley Securities, Inc. (the "Agent") pursuant to which we may offer and sell, from time to time through the Agent, shares of our common stock, par value \$0.0001 per share ("Common Stock"), for aggregate gross proceeds of up to \$50,000,000.
 As of the date of this Report, however, we are now subject to the limitations of General Instruction I.B.6. of Form S-3, and in accordance with the terms of the ATM Sales Agreement, the number of shares of our Common Stock available for sale thereunder is now limited to one-third of the aggregate market value of our Common Stock held by non-affiliates of the Company, as calculated pursuant to General Instruction I.B.6. of Form S-3.
-During the three months ended December 31, 2023, we issued no shares of Common Stock under the ATM Sales Agreement.
-On January 8, 2024, we filed a Prospectus Supplement to the Prospectus filed on January 11, 2023, to decrease the amount of our Common Stock that is available to be sold under the ATM Sales Agreement, such that we registered the offer and sale of our Common Stock having an aggregate sales price of up to \$ 18,200,000 , from time to time.
-We have not raised any funds through sales under our ATM Sales Agreement from January 1, 2024, through the date of this Report.
+On January 8, 2024, we filed a Prospectus Supplement to the Prospectus filed on January 11, 2023, to decrease the amount of our Common Stock that is available to be sold under the ATM Sales Agreement, such that we registered the offer and sale of our Common Stock having an aggregate sales price of up to \$18,200,000, from time to time.
+During the six months ended